mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

   - more grammar and spelling nits
   - clarify language indicating that a registrant may be a user of this protocol
+  - try to make it clearer that the DNS operator role may be one of several different parties, without blurring the line between role and party

 ## regext Version 05